 Campus Events - Kaiya Clark and Amala Hernandez

 The campus events chairs are responsible for bringing the major performers to campus such as the magicians, mentalists, comedians, etc. The Campus Events chair also is in charge of larger events such as Willamette's Got Talent.

-Social Media Management: The social media management chair is responsible for assisting other chairs with aspects of publicity and advertising through electronic means.
-This includes managing Facebook, Twitter, Instagram, (Twitter and Instagram the day of the event constantly during set-up, and the first half of the event; Facebook 1-2 times per week with event pages, WEB Facebook page, and once before the event starts) the WEB website, drafting emails through Mailchimp to be sent to all campus, updating the University Events Calendar and WEB google calendar, managing information to Blitzfeed, and submitting requests to the Toilet Paper.
+Social Media Management: Jeff Decker.
+The social media management chair is responsible for assisting other chairs with aspects of publicity and advertising through electronic means.
+This includes managing Facebook, Twitter, Instagram, (Twitter and Instagram the day of the event constantly during set-up, and the first half of the event; Facebook 1-2 times per week with event pages, WEB Facebook page, and once before the event starts) the WEB website, drafting emails through Mailchimp to be sent to all campus, updating the University Events Calendar and WEB google calendar, managing information to the Bearcat Bulletin, and submitting requests to the Toilet Paper.